RajChat-hub/pythOyO/README.md

 <h4 align="left">Ruyun</h4>

-Now everyone can directly run by navigating the directory, where the test.pyoyo file is located
+Now everyone can directly run by navigating the directory, where the pyoyo file is located
 ```sh
 pythoyo test.pyoyo
 ```